LayOneA/LayOneA.github.io/_pages/resume.md

   - /resume
 ---

-I have uploaded my resume in both Chinese and English versions.
+I have uploaded my resume and CV in Chinese or English version.
 You can view and download them via the links below.

 ## English Resume
 ------